 The number of schools is not enough.
 We need more schools in rural and sub-urban areas.

-Unless we increase the number of schools thereby increasing the number of classrooms we will not be able to accommodate the extra students who would like to come to schools.
-This majorly affects the girls education.
-Parents do not allow to send their girls far across.
+Unless we increase the number of schools thereby increasing the number of classrooms we will not be able to accommodate the extra students who would like to come This charitarily

+Peents do not allow to send their girls far across.